eengland-hue/eengland-dataviz-portfolio/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my portfolio for Telling Stories with Data!
-I am a Public Policy and Management - Data Analytics student, and I am passionate about connecting data with people and policy!
+I am a Public Policy and Management - Data Analytics student expected to graduate May 2027.
+I am passionate about connecting data with people and policy!

 # About me
 Hi!
 I really like data.
 And I like visualizations.
 So I guess you can say that I like data visualizations!